Coherence via reiterated beam splitting: Mixed states

-where here the average is with respect to $P(\alpha)$.
+where the average is with respect to $P(\alpha)$.
+We stress that this holds for every classical-like state of the form (\ref{class}) with {\it bona fide} $P(\alpha)$ as s probability distribution.

-As a straightforward conclusion of Eqs. (\ref{aCn}) and (\ref{aCa}) we have that the output coherence when the input is a phase-averaged coherent state, which is an incoherent state, is exactly the same as for a pure coherent input state of the same mean photon number.
+As a straightforward conclusion of Eqs. (\ref{aCn}) and (\ref{aCa}) we find that the output coherence when the input is a phase-averaged Glauber coherent state, which is an incoherent state, is exactly the same as that for a pure Glauber coherent input state of the same mean photon number.